Future Tense Exercises:

 The future perfect is typically used with by and by the time.

-Some people call the future perfect “the future in the past” because I am imagining being at a future point (5:00 PM) looking back on an action that was completed in the past.
+Some people call the future perfect tense “the future in the past” because I am imagining being at a future point (5:00 PM) looking back on an action that was completed in the past.

 Use it now!